gitlabhq/gitlabhq/doc/integration/jira_development_panel.md

 This integration connects all GitLab projects within a top-level group or a personal namespace to projects in the JIRA instance.
 A top-level GitLab group is one that does not have any parent group itself.
 All the projects of that top-level group, as well as projects of the top-level group's subgroups nesting down, are connected.
-Alternatively, you can configure a GitLab personal namespace, which will then connect the projects in that personal namespace to JIRA.
+Alternatively, you can specify a GitLab personal namespace in the JIRA configuration, which will then connect the projects in that personal namespace to JIRA.

 (Note this is different from the [existing JIRA][existing-jira] project integration, where the mapping is one GitLab project to the entire JIRA instance.)